jslarve/CSVParseClass/README.md

 * CSVReader.sln demonstrates the UI.
 * CSVReaderST.sln also demonstrates the UI, but does the loading of the file with StringTheory.
 * SimpleCSVProcess.sln is a bare bones simple example of how to fill your own queue with data from the CSV.
+Now it also demonstrates the locating of a column to match to queue.

 #### TODO